mjtkeijsers/HomeAutomate/README.md

 Code created and distribted under MIT license, go and have fun.

 Change History:

+30 Nov 2025: Readme updated, NestReader code adapted with Copilot as a learning exercise.
+Needed just 1 repair after the copilot edits.

 08 December 2024, Added outside weather to dashboard, to do, lots of code cleanups as not very clean at the moment :-D

 04 December 2024, with NestReader.py you have a neat very minmimal piece of code to monitor NEST.